| |

 symmetry, binding location and molecular temporal dynamics.

-motors, self-assembly of 2D-protein s-layers) are investigated.
+2D-protein s-layers) are investigated.

 |